spackows/CASCON-2021-Chatbots/README.md

 <p>&nbsp;</p>

-## Section C - Use a webhook to access the ice cream knowledge base
+## Section C: Use a webhook to access the ice cream knowledge base
 See: [Section C demo video]()
 - Look up a random flavor to start the game
 - Look up yes-or-no answers